dwtechnologies/zendesk-translation-via-aws-eventbridge-partner/README.md

   <h3 align="center"><a href="https://medium.com/daniel-wellington-tech-stories"><img src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" height=25></a> </h3>

 <p align="center">
     This is a aws serverless solution to get translation for none english tickets in zendesk, both incoming and outgoing.
-If the language is detected wrong, the agent can easily change the language for the case inside of zendesk.
+If the language is detected wrong, the agent can easily change the language for the ticket inside of zendesk.

     <br />
     <br />

     What is the difference between this project and the other ones out there including the one AWS have a released?
 This is one is more complete and is built based on the actuall need from customer service agents (staff) as this replaced a (expensive) third party app.
 This was completed in april where most of other contributions was released (but not same features) but we decided to release it now after 6+ months in production.
 The following features was built to address the change (and a huge cost saving):
   * First message is detecting the language and sets a custom field in zendesk so it is easy to change the language for the agents.
   * The reply from the staff in a internal note starting with #translate <response> is put as a public reply to the customer with the staff name.